We may earn money or products from the companies mentioned in this post.

 The pump features a stainless steel cutter with a blade on each end.
 These two blades provide efficient grinding of the holding tank content, reducing solid and liquid waste into an easily disposable slurry.

 It’s also a highly recommended RV waste pump due to its efficiency.
-It offers 12 GPM waste removal flow rate.
-If you have a 30 gallon tank, you’ll be able to empty it in under 3 minutes.
+It offers a 12 GPM waste removal flow rate.
+If you have a 30 gallons tank, you’ll be able to empty it in under 3 minutes.

 This unit also provides a lot of pressure that pumps a very forceful stream.
 It can be beneficial for situations when you need to pump the waste at a mild uphill.